AlexPoltak/vrs_cvicenie_3/README.md

 ```diff
 - Most of this visual parameters are described in object creation method of this class.
 ```
-1. To get values of this parameters use:
+1. To get value of specific visual parameter use:

 ```js
  Project::getVisualParameter{name of paramter}()